mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 oh, it's not allowed.
 It's not good.
 We know it, but it wasn't really not allowed.
 And just over time, and those were being in the US I get more sensible for it.
-And I was like, this was really un-right at that point, I would but it wasn't my conscious understanding at that point that this is something that is not allowed.
+And I was like, this was really un-right at that point, I would... but it wasn't my conscious understanding at that point that this is something that is not allowed.
 How do you see that?
 Is that, is that a cultural thing as well?
 Or it has to do...
 I think it's cultural, but it's also probably